 - 4. Click just the checkbox for the Freeway Management Center - 5.
-Click to select the Available columns to include in the output - 6. click to Select Action save to file or open the application
+Click the "Show All Interfaces" button - 6.
+Click to select the Available columns to include in the output - 7.
+Click to Select Action save to file or open the application